24 Hours of Le Mans: Cars

 The race has approximately 60 competitors.
 Each car was required to have at least two seats.
 However, recently cars only need to have space to accommodate a second seat in the cockpit rather than the seat itself.
 Two doors are allowed; open cockpit cars do not require doors.
 Since 2014, all cars in the premier LMP1 category must have a roof due to safety concerns, with open-cockpit cars only permitted in the slightly slower LMP2 category.
-Since 2017, all prototype cars, LMP1 or LMP2, must have closed cockpits.
+Since 2017, all prototype cars, Hypercar or LMP2, must have closed cockpits.

-Although all cars compete at the same time, there are separate classes.
+Although all cars compete at the same time, as of 2021 there are separate classes.
 A prize is awarded to the winner of each class and the overall winner.
-The number of classes has varied over the years, but there are now four.
-Custom-built Le Mans Prototypes (LMP) are the top two classes, LMP1 and LMP2, divided by speed, weight, and power output.
+The number of classes has varied over the years, but there are now three: Hypercar, LMP2, and LMGT3.

+Successor to the Le Mans Prototype 1 (LMP1) is the custom-built Hypercar (LMH or LMDh) class.
+It is the top class and debuted in 2021.
+The new technical regulations are intended to prevent cost escalations while enabling greater variety in technical approaches and car aesthetics.